Davina McCall: UKTV

+Begin Again

+In October 2024, Davina announced that she was launching her own podcast called Begin Again, which celebrates the “second act” of life.
+The show aims to empower people to embrace midlife, by sharing stories of growth, rediscovery and creating a sense of renewal.

 Other ventures

-In 2001, McCall appeared with Ed Byrne, Tristan Gemmill and Tameka Empson as the title character in Sam's Game, a Friends-style sitcom.
-Slammed by the critics, it aired just once.
-McCall has voiced the android Davina McCall in the 2005 Doctor Who episode "Bad Wolf", and in 2008 she played herself as both a human and a zombie in Dead Set, a five-part horror parody of Big Brother set in the house.
+In 2001, McCall appeared with Ed Byrne, Tristan Gemmill and Tameka Empson as the title character in Sam's Game, a Friends-style sitcom and was widely panned by the critics, it only aired once.

-In documentary television, McCall has fronted Let's Talk Sex about sex education and how it is taught in the United Kingdom (which then had one of the countries of Europe with the highest teenage pregnancy levels).
-She also published a companion book to the series.
-McCall has also appeared in a video for schools called "Watch Over Me," talking about her drug addiction and peer pressure.
+In documentary television, McCall has fronted Let's Talk Sex about sex education and how it is taught in the United Kingdom.
+She published a companion book to the series.
+McCall has appeared in a video for schools called "Watch Over Me", talking about her drug addiction and peer pressure.

-McCall is also the face of cosmetics brand Garnier in the United Kingdom.

 In August 2014, McCall was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

+In 2022, McCall released a book entitled Menopausing; in 2023 it won Book of the Year at the British Book Awards.

+McCall has released multiple fitness DVDs since 2004, and written multiple books on her sugar-free diet.

 Personal life

+McCall was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to broadcasting.
+She received the Special Recognition award at the 29th National Television Awards in 2024.

 Family

-Her first marriage was to Andrew Leggett in 1997.

-In June 2000 McCall married her second husband Matthew Robertson, presenter of Pet Rescue, at Eastnor Castle, Herefordshire.
-Together they had three children: two daughters and a son.
-In November 2017 the couple separated.
+McCall is fluent in French, as her mother is French.
+McCall began smoking at 12, drinking at 13, and by her early twenties was using heroin.
 McCall's previous partners included family friend Eric Clapton.
-He also helped her when in her early 20s she developed a drug problem; it was only after overcoming this that she gained her own television show on MTV.
+He helped her when in her early 20s she developed a heroin addiction.
+After overcoming the addiction, she gained her own television show on MTV.
 She gave up smoking when she was 24.

-McCall is fluent in French, as her mother is French.
+McCall's first marriage was to Andrew Leggett in 1997.
+In June 2000, she married her second husband Matthew Robertson, presenter of Pet Rescue, at Eastnor Castle, Herefordshire.
+Together, they had three children: two daughters and a son.
+In 2018, the couple divorced.
+McCall announced her engagement to Michael Douglas, a celebrity hairdresser, in September 2025.